Argentina Citizenship

 Steps for Argentine Citizenship Application in Argentina

-If you intend to go through the process for Argentine citizenship in Argentina, make sure to register your birth certificate before initiating the citizenship application within the country.
+The process within the country is much easier than processing it through Argentine embassies because we will have direct access to the NATIONAL DIRECTORATE OF MIGRATION.
+For instance, if want to go through the process for Argentine citizenship in Argentina, make sure to register your birth certificate before initiating the citizenship application within the country.

 Argentine Citizenship Application from Abroad: Procedure and Considerations

-– If you choose to pursue Argentine citizenship while living abroad in the US, you’ll need to go through the process at the Argentine Embassy in that Specific country.
+Now, let’s discuss the scenario, when you choose to pursue Argentine citizenship while living abroad in the US, you’ll need to go through the process at the Argentine Embassy in that Specific country.
 In this scenario, please consider the following:

-– But, if you’re living in the US and were born somewhere else, you’ve got to do things a bit differently.
+But, if you’re living in the US and were born somewhere else, you’ve got to do things a bit differently.
 Before you set up an appointment for Argentine citizenship at the Embassy in the US, you first need to get your birth certificate registered at the Argentine Embassy or Consulate for the place where you were born.
-If you can’t make the trip back to your birthplace, you can get help from the Argentine Embassy in the US by sending an email.
+In case if you can’t make the trip back to your birthplace, you can get help from the Argentine Embassy in the US by sending an email.

 Argentine Residency Processing at the Embassy